 We evaluate the need to consolidate investments based on standards set forth by GAAP.
 Our joint ventures are evaluated based upon GAAP to determine whether or not the investment qualifies as a variable interest entity ("VIE").
 If the investment qualifies as a VIE, an analysis is then performed to determine if we are the primary beneficiary of the VIE by reviewing a combination of qualitative and quantitative measures including analyzing the expected investment portfolio using various assumptions to estimate the net income from the underlying assets.
 The projected cash flows are then analyzed to determine whether or not we are the primary beneficiary by analyzing if we have both the power to direct the entity's significant economic activities and the obligation to absorb potentially significant losses or receive potentially significant benefits.
 In addition to this analysis, we also consider the rights and decision making abilities of each holder of variable interest entity.
+We will consolidate joint ventures that are determined to be variable interest entities for which we are the primary beneficiary.
 We will also consolidate joint ventures that are not determined to be variable interest entities, but for which we exercise significant control over major operating decisions, such as approval of budgets, selection of property managers, asset management, investment activity and changes in financing.

 Our investments in partially owned real estate joint ventures and partnerships are reviewed for impairment periodically if events or circumstances change indicating that the carrying amount of its investments may not be recoverable.
 In such an instance, we will record an impairment charge if we determine that a decline in the value of an investment below its fair value is other than temporary.
 Our analysis will be dependent on a number of factors, including the performance of each investment, current market conditions, and our intent and ability to hold the investment to full recovery.
-Based on our analysis of the facts and circumstances at each reporting period, no impairment was recorded related to our equity method investment in the Core Fund for the years ended December 31, 2013, and 2012.
-Further, no impairment was recorded related to our Grocery-Anchored Portfolio for the years ended December 31, 2013 and 2012 and no impairment was recorded related to our investment in Distribution Park Rio for the year ended December 31, 2012.
+Based on our analysis of the facts and circumstances at each reporting period, no impairment was recorded related to our equity method investment in the Core Fund for the years ended December 31, 2015, 2014, and 2013.
+Further, no impairment was recorded related to the Grocery-Anchored Portfolio for the year ended December 31, 2013.
+We dissolved the joint venture through which we originally owned our interest in the Grocery-Anchored Portfolio in January 2014.
 We sold our investment in Distribution Park Rio in January 2013.
 However, if market conditions deteriorate in the future and result in lower valuations or reduced cash flows of our investments, impairment charges may be recorded in future periods.